ionos-cloud/ionosctl/docs/subcommands/nic-create.md

-      --cols strings           Columns to be printed in the standard output (default [NicId,Name,Dhcp,LanId,Ips,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --datacenter-id string   The unique Data Center Id (required) --force                  Force command to execute without user input -h, --help                   help for create
+      --cols strings           Columns to be printed in the standard output (default [NicId,Name,Dhcp,LanId,Ips,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) --force                  Force command to execute without user input -h, --help                   help for create
-      --lan-id int             The LAN ID the NIC will sit on.
-If the LAN ID does not exist it will be created (default 1) --nic-dhcp               Set to false if you wish to disable DHCP on the NIC (default true) --nic-ips strings        IPs assigned to the NIC.
-This can be a collection --nic-name string        The name of the NIC
+      --ips strings            IPs assigned to the NIC.
+This can be a collection --lan-id int             The LAN ID the NIC will sit on.
+If the LAN ID does not exist it will be created (default 1) --name string            The name of the NIC
   -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
       --server-id string       The unique Server Id